gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 # this step will retrieve terraform state file from the gitlab
 $ ../../../scripts/tf_init.sh --project gigascience/upstream/gigadb-website --env staging

-You need to specify the path to the ssh private key to use to connect to the EC2 instance:
+You need to specify the path to the ssh private key to use to connect to the EC2 instance: </path/to/id-rsa-aws-hk-gigadb.pem>
-~/.ssh/id-rsa-aws-hk-gigadb.pem

-You need to specify your GitLab username: pli888 | rija | kencho51
+You need to specify your GitLab username: <user input>

-You need to specify a backup file created by the files-url-updater tool:
+You need to specify a backup file created by the files-url-updater tool: </path/to/giagdbv3_*_v9.3.5.backup> (optional)
-../../../../gigadb/app/tools/files-url-updater/sql/gigadbv3_20210929_v9.3.25.backup

 You need to specify an AWS region: ap-east-1
 ```

 And you should use Gigadb AWS IAM user account to provision production staging server: